You have read 1 out of 2 of your free reviews

 Cool warehouse dining with a true Welsh heart

-Occupying one end of a former grain store overlooking the steely waters of the Prince of Wales Dock on Swansea’s regenerated waterfront, the Shed emphasises the building's original features including exposed brickwork, cement, tiles and some serious-looking riveted metal pillars.
-Inside, it's bright and airy, with a theatrical open kitchen taking up most of one wall, counter seating for anyone keen to watch the show and some cool, well-spaced modernist furniture – all overseen by a meticulous front of house team.
+‘A real asset to Swansea,' this local favourite occupies one end of a former grain store overlooking the steely waters of Prince of Wales Dock on the city's regenerated waterfront.
+Inside, original features such as exposed brickwork, cement, tiles and some serious-looking riveted metal pillars are offset by bright and airy design flourishes, a theatrical open kitchen along one wall, counter seating and some cool, well-spaced modernist furniture – all overseen by a meticulous front of house team.
 Executive chef/co-owner Jonathan Woolway is a Swansea boy who decamped to London for a long stint at Fergus Henderson’s St John before returning to his hometown.
-What he has created here is 'a real asset to the Swansea food scene,' according to one fan.
-The menu is a hymn to Welsh ingredients, from Pembrokeshire crab and lobster to Gower asparagus and new season's lamb.
-At times, the food is deceptively simple, but beneath the breezy pres...
+The menu is a hymn to top-notch Welsh ingredients, from Pembrokeshire crab and lobster to Gower asparagus and new season's lamb.
+At times, the food is deceptively simple, but beneath the breezy presentation, individual elements are clearly carefully considered and the cooking is precise.
+The influence of St Joh...

-The menu is a hymn to Welsh ingredients, from Pembrokeshire crab and lobster to Gower asparagus and new season's lamb.
+The menu is a hymn to top-notch Welsh ingredients, from Pembrokeshire crab and lobster to Gower asparagus and new season's lamb.
 At times, the food is deceptively simple, but beneath the breezy presentation, individual elements are clearly carefully considered and the cooking is precise.
+The influence of St John is evident in the stonking Welsh rarebit (glossy, peppery and punchy) and in nose-to-tail ideas such as grilled ox heart or pork rissoles with fried egg and brown sauce.
+Elsewhere, comfortably familiar pies and chops appear alongside the less familiar options.
+Seafood is an undoubted strength – from ever-present cockle croquettes and potted crab to wild Gower sea bass with tomato, agretti and olive-oil mayo.

 VENUE DETAILS